Zaahz/Henya-The-Genious-Riddle-Solver/README.md

-Got this clip: https://www.youtube.com/watch?v=jrwtzuKUkRg in my recommended of Henya the Genious playing Silent Hill 3, and actually being a real genious.
+Got this [clip](https://www.youtube.com/watch?v=jrwtzuKUkRg) in my recommended of Henya the Genious playing Silent Hill 3, and actually being a real genious.
 So before watching it to the end to see the solution, I wanted to write a program to find it out.

 The normal version of the puzzle gives these two hints: